jainananya24/GenealogyAEDs/README.md

 # ✨ Features
 - Centralized Searching: Searches all .xlsx files located in a designated folder.
 >
--Fast & Efficient: Caches the loaded data to provide near-instant results on subsequent searches.
+- Fast & Efficient: Caches the loaded data to provide near-instant results on subsequent searches.
 >
 - Specific Part Trace-Down: Automatically drills down to find details for key parts like ASI-MS-01550 and ASI-MS-01599 if their parent ASI-MS-00071 is found.
 >